Ripon Community Poppy Project – Remembrance

 Recording four albums, singing with well known artists or performing for The Royal Family are all once in a lifetime experiences we wouldn’t get without our network of choirs; but singing for our local community is a definite favourite of Dishforth Military Wives Choir.

 Many of our members are connected to the Royal Engineers and have stood proudly on the streets of Ripon to celebrate their safe return and as they march through to receive the Freedom of the City.
-We are honoured to involved in this important concert.
+We are honoured to be involved in this important concert.

 We are conducted by the ever patient Ruth Sladden; for this event however, we are very pleased to welcome our guest Musical Director, Daniel Sladden.